 Graduate Programs in Applied Behavior Analysis

 Caldwell University’s Post-Master’s, Master of Arts (MA), and Doctor of Philosophy (Ph.D.) graduate programs provide students with the skills and experience to become leaders in the field of applied behavior analysis (ABA).
 Both the MA and Ph.D.
 ABA programs are accredited by the Association for Behavior Analysis International.
-Caldwell University is one of only eight universities in the world to have both programs accredited.
+Caldwell University is one of only seven universities in the world to have both programs accredited.